kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) The engine with gearbox and connecting transmissions and shafts attached must be subjected to the tests specified in [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.49   Endurance test.|§33.49]] or [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.87   Endurance test.|§33.87]] of this chapter, as applicable;

-\(b\) The accessory gearbox must meet the requirements of §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.25   Accessory attachments.|§33.25]] and 33.53 or 33.91 of this chapter, as applicable; and
+\(b\) The accessory gearbox must meet the requirements of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.25   Accessory attachments.|§§33.25]] and 33.53 or 33.91 of this chapter, as applicable; and

 \(c\) Possible misalignments and torsional loadings of the gearbox, transmission, and shaft system, expected to result under normal operating conditions must be evaluated.